mojowebinc/mojowebinc.github.io/_posts/communication/2016-03-01-countdown-comms.md

 <p style="margin:0;">To: Companyone NewSystem Upgrade Participants</p>
 <p style="margin:0;">From: The ProjectLogic Team</p>
-<p style="margin:0;">Subject:  ACTION REQUIRED: Register with OnePass</p>
+<p style="margin:0;">Subject:  ACTION REQUIRED | Register with OnePass</p>
 <p></p>

 Dear team member:

-As part of the <b>NewSystem</b> upgrade, we will be consolidating all of your company ID / Password combinations into a single set of logon credentials.
-To prepare for this change, you will need to create a single ID and Password with <b>OnePass</b>, located at OnePass.Companyone.com.
+As part of the <b>NewSystem</b> upgrade, we will be consolidating all of your company ID-Password combinations into a single set of logon credentials.
+To prepare for this change, you will need to create a single ID and Password with <b>OnePass</b>, located at <i>OnePass.Companyone.com</i>.

 <p style="margin:0;"><b>Action Required</b></p>
 <p style="margin:0;">Prior to your upgrade you will need to:</p>
 - Create your <b>OnePass</b> profile:
-  + Go to Go to OnePass.Companyone.com
+  + Go to <i>OnePass.Companyone.com</i>
-  + Click the Create / Update Profile button
+  + Click the "Create / Update Profile" button
   + Enter your new Logon and Password (If you need assistance please contact Security Administration at 555.555.5555)
 - Check your email the day before your scheduled upgrade for additional communications